 On July 11, 2022, the French pharmaceutical company HRA submitted an application to the FDA (Food and Drug Administration) for its hormonal birth control pill to be approved for over-the-counter sale.
 HRA’s pill, called Opill, is a progestin-only hormonal contraceptive.
 To approve a drug for non-prescription use, the FDA must determine that it is “safe and effective for use by a consumer without supervision by a licensed healthcare professional.”
 There is no exact timeline for approval, but a decision could come in the next year.
 Notably, the American College of Obstetricians and Gynecologists (ACOG) has been openly pushing for over-the-counter birth control since 2019.

 While the recent Supreme Court decision overturning Roe v.
 Wade has intensified public scrutiny on the availability of contraceptives and abortion pills to prevent or end unwanted pregnancies, efforts to make these drugs more easily accessible have been ongoing for years.
-HRA conducted studies for seven years prior to its application to the FDA to make Opill available without a prescription (though it bears mentioning that the longest period of time any particular group of users was followed was a mere six months, and the research was partly funded by an advocacy group who pushes for over-the-counter birth control).
+HRA conducted studies for seven years prior to its application to the FDA to make Opill available without a prescription (though it bears mentioning that the company’s largest study followed users for just six months, and the research was partly funded by an advocacy group who pushes for over-the-counter birth control).
 The chief strategist for the company argued, “For a product that has been available for the last 50 years, that has been used safely by millions of women, we thought it was time to make it more available.”

 Unfortunately, the reality is that birth control comes with a myriad of side effects ranging from uncomfortable to life-threatening, and Opill is no exception.
 Here I’ll outline how the drug works, what the dangers are, and why making it available over-the-counter poses a threat to women’s health.